Hamza-21/capture-for-dataset/README.md

 # capture-for-dataset
-only library needed in openCV
+only library needed in openCV <br>
-pip install opencv-python
+pip install opencv- <br>
-press spacebar to capture
+press spacebar to capture <br>
 press escape to exit